 Help our team provide crucial advice to vulnerable migrants on immigration matters, housing and homelessness, and benefits.
 You will assess clients at our busy drop-in sessions to establish their support needs, help clients fill in forms, and advocate on behalf of clients by phone, in writing, or in person.
 We also need volunteers to provide dedicated casework support to our staff advisors.

 All advice work is carried out under the supervision of experienced staff advisors and volunteers will be provided with basic training in all advice areas and in key issues like client confidentiality, professional conduct and case management before working directly with clients.

-The main requirements of this role are at least a basic understanding of the benefits and housing system, the ability to speak and write effectively in English, and the ability to learn quickly and develop your knowledge.
+We’re looking for quick learners with a basic understanding of the UK benefits, housing, and immigration systems, the ability to speak and write effectively in English, and good IT skills.
 An ability to speak a community language is an advantage, but not essential.
-An interest in migrant issues and a commitment to access to basic human rights for all is essential.If you would like to volunteer for this role please request an application form and write ‘Advice volunteer’ either in your email subject line of on the top of the application form.
+An interest in migrant issues and a commitment to basic human rights for all is essential.
+You will need to commit one or two days a week (weekdays during office hours) for a minimum of six months.